Cliff Tiltman appeals to find daughter Claire's killer

 No-one has ever been charged with the murder.

-Two years ago, Kent Police investigated after a handwritten sign claiming to name the killer was found next to a plaque in memory of the teenager.'Only me'
+Two years ago, Kent Police investigated after a handwritten sign claiming to name the killer was found next to a plaque in memory of the teenager.

 The man was traced but ruled out of the murder inquiry.